 This article explains all the procedures to register as a vendor on Jumia and start selling immediately in Nigeria and other countries that support Jumia.

-When people choose to buy online from e-commerce like Jumia, they can quickly sort for products online, make their choices, and this product will be delivered at their doorstep.
+When people choose to buy online from e-commerce like Jumia, they can quickly sort for products online, make their choices, and these products will be delivered to their doorstep.

-The most amazing things with Jumia is that you pay on delivery.
-This means that if you are not OK with the product sent (if the product is not specification you ordered for) – you can simply reject it.
+The most amazing thing about Jumia is that you can pay on delivery.
+This means that if you are not OK with the product sent (if the product is not the specification you ordered for) – you can simply reject it.

 This post is explicitly targeted towards sellers, and small business owners; especially those that are into the importation business.